-- What you will see– This period is coming towards the end of winter and the weather is just starting to warm up.
-For the first day : important note: You must acclimatise (this means doing nothing but sitting for 24 hours min – you can read !) .
-Leh sits at a very high altitude and it is vital that you relax and get used to the thin air.
-Thereafter for the next 2 days we will be travelling around the Leh area and visiting some of the stunning cultural sites and monasteries or just chilling in the comfy hotel or around town.
-After this period of relaxation, the adventure begins and you will visit some of the most populated snow leopard areas in the world.
+Travel with environmental photojournalist, Fiona Ayerst deep into the Ladakh region of India on a tutored photographic expedition to document the elusive snow leopard.The capital Leh sits at a very high altitude and it is vital that we relax and get used to the thin air.
+While we do this we’ll be traveling around the Leh area and visiting some of the stunning cultural sites and monasteries or just chilling in the comfy hotel or around town.
+After this period of relaxation, the adventure begins and we will visit some of the most populated snow leopard areas in the world.
 There is a massive chance that you will see and photograph the wild snow leopards in their natural habitat.
-You will also have the opportunity to see tibetan wolves, ibex, urial, golden eagles, lammergeyer, pica and many more species.
+You will also have the opportunity to see tibetan wolves, ibex, urial, golden eagles, lammergeyer, pica, snow owls and many more fascinating species.

-- New Delhi, Agra and Holi festival- In 2018 the Holi festival takes place from 1-3 March.
 Agra is home to the Taj Mahal is and is an interesting train ride from New Delhi.
 For those joining me on this leg there are also some great bustling markets scenes (and shopping) to be found in New Delhi.
 We will be dividing our time up between New Delhi and Agra.
 Holi or ‘Phagwah’ is the most colourful festival celebrated by the Hindus.
 It is celebrated as harvest festival as well as welcome-festival for the spring season in India.
 People smear coloured powder called ‘gulal’ or coloured water on each other and rejoice…This is a sight a photographer cannot afford to miss.
 It’s a riot of colour.
 Given the volatile nature of the dollar and that I am pre-booking with the guides 15 months in advance, I reserve the right to ask clients to pay a supplement should the value of the dollar decline substantially before final payments are due on 1 October 2017.Should you book on the tour you will be required to pay a non-refundable deposit of $1250 to secure your position.
 The deposit must be paid within 30 days of receipt of the invoice.
 The trip will go ahead even if there are only 1 or 2 people booked.
 You will receive a PDF full of information and a contract should you wish to join me.